 Rich Egyptians lived in large, comfortable houses with many rooms.
 Walls were painted and floors had coloured tiles.
 Most wealthy houses had enclosed gardens with pools.
 Inside their homes rich Egyptians had wooden furniture such as beds, chairs, tables and chests for storage.
 However instead of pillows they used wooden head rests.

 Toilets consisted of a clay pot filled with sand.
 It was emptied regularly.
 Most important of all rich people owned slaves who did all the hard and unpleasant work!

 Egyptians wore jewellery.
 Those who could afford it wore jewellery of gold, silver and precious stones.

 In ancient Egypt as in all early civilisations meat was a luxury and only the rich could afford to eat it frequently.
 The Egyptians ate sheep, pigs, cows and goats but meat often came from ducks and geese.
 However fish were plentiful in Egypt.

-The Egyptians ate many vegetables including, marrows, bens, onions, lentils, leeks, radishes, garlic and lettuces.
+The Egyptians ate many vegetables including, marrows, beans, onions, lentils, leeks, radishes, garlic and lettuces.
 They also ate fruit like melons, dates and figs. Pomegranates were quite expensive and were eaten mainly by the rich.